10 Healing Herbs and Spices

 Cloves contain an anti-inflammatory chemical called eugenol.
 Some research suggests that this chemical inhibits a protein that spurs inflammation, which causes pain and other health issues.
 The combination of anti-inflammatory and antioxidant properties indicates other possible health benefits, such as boosting protection against heart disease.
 Compounds in cloves, like those found in cinnamon, also appear to improve insulin function.
 It’s usually fine to add cloves and other spices in food without consulting a doctor, unless you have an allergy, notes Matluck.
 However, “When using herbs at higher doses and/or to address symptoms, I always recommend consulting with a professional,” she adds.

 You know that dragon breath you get when you eat raw garlic?
 The odor comes from byproducts of allicin, the sulfur compound believed to be responsible for most of this herb’s medicinal benefits.
-Garlic has been found to reduce blood pressure and total cholesterol in a range of studies, although it should never be used as a substitute for heart medication.
+Supplementing with garlic has been found to reduce blood pressure and total cholesterol in a range of studies, although it should never be used as a substitute for heart medication.
 This healing herb may also be associated with a reduced cancer risk, according to 2019 research published in the journal Nutrition and Cancer.
 Despite it’s slightly, ahem, antisocial connotations, eating more garlic may have surprising benefits for your health.

 Ginger isn’t just a delicious ingredient in cookies and candy.
 This root has played a major part in Asian and Indian medicine for centuries, primarily as a digestive aid, and Matluck notes that ginger is often added to herbal formulas to increase the potency of other herbs.
-Researchers are also excited by ginger’s ability to combat inflammation, and several studies have found that it reduces pain and swelling in people with arthritis.
+Researchers are also excited by ginger’s ability to combat inflammation, and several studies on ginger supplements have found that it reduces pain and swelling in people with arthritis.
 It may work against migraines by blocking inflammatory substances called prostaglandins.
 A study in Nutrition found that daily ginger consumption may help decrease your risk for high blood pressure.
 Ginger’s still good for the tummy, too.
 It works in the digestive tract, boosting digestive juices and neutralizing acids as well as reducing intestinal contractions, and several studies have shown that it reduces nausea for people on chemotherapy or women suffering from morning sickness.
 “Ginger is incredibly easy to add to dishes, either in powdered form or fresh,” adds Largeman-Roth.
 “You can add it to baked goods, like muffins, and smoothies very easily.
 A little does go a long way, so try adding it by a ¼ teaspoon and go up from there.”

 Nutmeg contains eugenol, a natural plant compound that may benefit the heart.
 Some historians link its popularity in the spice trade to the hallucinatory effects that result from ingesting large amounts.
 The euphoria, which is due to nutmeg’s active ingredient, myristicin, is described as similar to that caused by the drug ecstasy, so don’t ingest large amounts.
 A better idea: sprinkle a little nutmeg into your hot chocolate or use it as a baking spice.